Houses of Pickleball Official Rules & Policies Guide

 CAPTAINS - for details, see the Captain responsibilities page

-All teams must designate a Team Captain, who will be responsible for various captain duties including communicating with the HOP Admin Team.
+All teams must designate a Team Captain, who will be responsible for various captain duties including communicating with the Club Admin.
+Home and away will be clarified as part of your club’s league schedule.
 Home captains are responsible for timing and score keeping at the home league night.
-Away teams will put out teams (and which order the games will be played in and then the home team responds).
-Captains are responsible for the teams having a full team, working with alternates and how they pay and anything else that comes up that is team-related.
-Each team will work with the Club’s designated “Player Rep” to make they are trained and understand the responsibilities.
+Away teams will select the player order as well as order of games to be played.
+The Home Teams will respond.
+Captains are responsible for the teams having a full team, working with subs and how they pay and anything else that comes up that is team-related.
+Each team will work with the Club’s designated “Player Rep” to make sure they are trained and understand the responsibilities.
 See the details in the link above for the Captain responsibilities.

 SUBSTITUTES / INJURY

-All HOP teams should have 2 alternates of each gender.
-Any of these teammates can play in a given league night and rosters do not have to be submitted prior.
 A player that is subbed out cannot be subbed back into play later that night.
 Once they sub out, they are done for the night.
-If a team is unable to field all required players for any reason during the tournament day, that game is a forfeit of 21-0.
-If a player has an injury mid-game and cannot finish the game, the team then forfeits that game, unless they brought along a rostered- alternate, someone on their HOP team.
+If a team is unable to field all required players for any reason during that days’ play, that game is a forfeit of 21-0.
 The forfeiting team will keep their score and the winning team will automatically be given a score of 21, or greater to ensure the game is won by two.
 Forfeited games count for wins and point percentage.
 Forfeited/Withdrawn games that do not play and/or both teams score less than 7 points will not be inputted into DUPR.
+(Reminder - no DUPR submission for local league games, but we will for state).

 DUPR DIVISIONS: